christinemukayuhi/Hello-world/README.md

 # Hello-world
-hallo evode
+hallo everyone
-iam a data csience student, i want to know how to create project and changes in github.
+iam a data csience student,iwould like to know how to create links where i can post my project .